otacke/udacity-machine-learning-engineer/notes/notes-1_model_evaluation_and_validation.md

 * F1-Score: 2 * (precision * recall) / (precision + recall)

 ## Causes of Error
+* Main causes of error
+  * Bias due to a model being unable to represent the complexity of the underlying data / underfitting
+  * variance due to a model being overly sensitive to the limited data it has been trained on / overfitting

 ## Nature of Data and Model Building